 Generally speaking, the rules regulating children’s personal injury claims are the same as they are for adults.
 However, there is an additional layer of protection to ensure that children receive the justice they deserve.
 All settlements involving children under the age of 18 must be approved by a court – even if a negotiated settlement has been reached before court proceedings have been commenced.

-Infant Approval Hearings, as they are known, are usually short and informal.
+Settlement approval hearings are usually short and informal.
 Settlements that have been reached between the solicitors representing the child and the opponent are generally approved by the court.
 However, approval cannot be assumed.
-The Judge will need to be confident that the proposed settlement is in the child’s best interests.
+The judge will need to be confident that the proposed settlement is in the child’s best interests.
 Occasionally a judge will send the lawyers away to obtain further evidence, especially where a medical report contains uncertainties.
 Alternatively the judge might simply tell the solicitors to renegotiate the terms of settlement.

-In most cases the child will be represented at the hearing by a solicitor.
+In most cases the child will be represented at the approval hearing by a solicitor.
 However, in more serious cases, a barrister may be instructed to appear on the child’s behalf.
-Hearings take place in the judge’s chambers rather than open court.
 The venue will be convenient for the child and his or her family.
-In Devon this will be at one of the County Court offices in Exeter, Barnstaple, Torquay, Plymouth or Newton Abbot.
+In Devon and Somerset this will be at one of the county court offices such as Exeter, Barnstaple, Torquay, Plymouth.
+Newton Abbot, Taunton or Yeovil.

 If you are the parent or guardian of a child who has been injured in an accident that was not their fault, then you must make sure you comply with your legal obligation to ascertain whether compensation is available.
 This can easily be done by calling the FREE Slee Blackwell Helpline.
 Our personal injury solicitors will be able to tell you immediately if the claim is likely to be successful.
 If the injury claim does have good prospects of success then we can bring the case under a No Win – No Fee agreement, so there is no risk either to the child or to the parent/guardian.